kairosbrightside/Autosampler/README.md

 1) Open the purge valve (v7)
 2) Turn pump on and run air through sample line for 5 minutes (300 seconds)
 3) Close the purge valve and open the valve on a given sample can
 4) When $\Delta P \to 0$, open purge valve again.
-Then vent can and fill again (repeat this 2x?)
+Then vent can and fill again.
-5) Once can has been vented 3x, close purge valve and keep can valve open.
+5) Once can has been vented 2x, close purge valve and keep can valve open.
 Fill can.
 6) Finally, log final sample pressure and time

 ### write logged data to CF card